 Daily obligations and stress, along with bad posture while sitting at home or working for hours, are the main causes of neck pain.

-However, there are also illnesses that cause these symptoms.
-Nonetheless, our daily habits cause neck pain in the majority of cases.
+Although there are also illnesses that cause these symptoms, our daily bad habits cause neck pain in most cases.

-The accumulation of tension in this area indicates unequal pressure put on our bones, tendons, nerves and muscles.
+Accumulation of tension in this area indicates unequal pressure on our bones, tendons, nerves, and muscles.

-The longer it takes for us to address the problem, the more difficult it will be to resolve the issue.
-Our body compensates for imbalance by involving more tendons, bones and muscles involved to support our head, which is the neck’s function.
+The longer it takes for us to address the problem, the more difficult it’ll be to solve the issue.
+Other related causes include:

-You can do these stretches at any time during the day, and you can do them even if you are not experiencing a lot of neck pain.
-In other words, this means that these exercises function as a palliative, as well as prevent neck pain.
+You can do these stretches and exercises at any time of day, and you can do them even if you aren’t experiencing a lot of neck pain.
+In other words, this means that these exercises work to relieve as well as reduce your risk of neck pain.

-Before looking at the stretches that will help your neck, we should let you know that all the movements involved are slow and that you shouldn’t put too much pressure on the neck when doing them.
+Before looking at the exercises that may help relieve neck pain, we should let you know that all the movements involved are slow and that you shouldn’t put too much pressure on your neck when you do them.